An energy formula for fully nonlinear degenerate parabolic equations in one spatial dimension: Examples

-The energy $E$ decays with respect to the $L^2$-norm of $u_t$ with weight $1/|u_x|$, whereas $\tilde{E}$ decays with respect to the $L^2$-norm of $(|u|^m)_x$.
-Therefore, the new energy $E$ in \eqref{PMELyap} decays except at equilibria and it may be more suitable to infer dynamical properties of the porous medium equation, such as the results in \cite{AronsonCrandall82} and \cite{Vazquez06}.
+Note that \eqref{PMELyap} is different from the usual energy given by $\tilde{E}=\int_0^1 \frac{u^{m+1}}{m+1} \, dx$ such that $\frac{d\tilde{E}}{dt} = -\int_0^1 [(u^{m})_x]^2\, dx$.
+The energy $E$ decays with respect to the $L^2$-norm of $u_t$ with weight $1/|u_x|$, whereas $\tilde{E}$ decays with respect to the $L^2$-norm of $(u^m)_x$.
+Recall that the decay rate \eqref{EdecPME} is a formal computation and the energy $E$ may not be differentiable.
+However, one is still able to infer dynamical properties from a continuous Lyapunov function; see the discussion after equation \eqref{Edecpoly}.
+Thus, the new energy $E$ in \eqref{PMELyap} may be more suitable than $\tilde{E}$ to infer dynamical properties of the porous medium equation, such as \cite{AronsonCrandall82,DiazDiaz,Vazquez06}, especially in case of further gradient-dependent forcing.

-For general filtration equations, $u_t = [a(u)]_{xx}$ with $a(u)\geq 0$, we can recover the well-known energy formula in \eqref{PMELyapSTANDARD} by modifying the method in the previous Section.
-Indeed, the Ansatz that $L\equiv L(u)$ and $L_u = a(u)$ yields

-Recall that in the process of integrating the Ansatz, we obtain a constant of integration, $L^1(x,p)$, that should be added to the above energy \eqref{FiltrationSTANDARD}.
-This constant can be considered to be zero, due to Dirichlet boundary conditions; whereas it should be treated similarly as in the proof in case of Neumann or Robin boundary conditions.
-For $a(u) = |u|^m$ with $m>0$, we recover \eqref{PMELyapSTANDARD}; for $a(u) = \exp(-1/u)$, we recover the superslow diffusion equation.
+{ Yet another Lyapunov function of a rescaled porous medium equation was found in \cite{Vazquez04} for $m>1$, along with the asymptotic classification of solutions in one dimension.
+Indeed, considering the following rescaling, $u(t,x)=t^{-\frac{1}{m-1}}\theta(\tau,x)$ where $ t=\exp(\tau)$, the function $\theta$ satisfies the following PDE: